oracle/oracle-database-operator/docs/oraclerestart/README.md

 For more information on Oracle Restart Database 19c refer to the [Oracle Database Documentation](http://docs.oracle.com/en/database/).

-Kubernetes provides infrastructure building blocks such as compute, storage and networks.
-Kubernetes makes the infrastructure available as code.
-It enables rapid provisioning of multi-node topolgies.
-Additionally, Kubernetes also provides statefulsets, which are the workload API objects that are used to manage stateful applications like Oracle Restarts, Single Instance Oracle Database, and other Oracle features and configurations.
+Kubernetes provides essential infrastructure building blocks, including compute, storage, and networking resources, and exposes them as code for infrastructure automation.
+This approach enables rapid provisioning of multi-node topologies.
+Additionally, Kubernetes offers the **StatefulSet** workload API object—ideal for managing stateful applications such as Oracle Restart, Single Instance Oracle Databases, and other Oracle features or configurations that require persistent storage and stable network identities.

-The Oracle Restart Controller in Oracle Database Operator deploys Oracle Restart Database as a statefulset in the Kubernetes Clusters, using Oracle Restart Slim Image.
-The Oracle Restart Controller manages the typical lifecycle of Oracle Restart Database in a Kubernetes cluster, as shown below:
+The Oracle Restart Controller in the Oracle Database Operator deploys Oracle Databases as a StatefulSet within Kubernetes clusters, utilizing the Oracle Restart Slim Image.
+The Oracle Restart Controller manages the typical lifecycle operations of an Oracle Database in a Kubernetes environment, including deployment, monitoring, scaling, upgrades, and deletion, as illustrated below:

-* Create Oracle Restart Database
+* Create Oracle Database
   * Install and Configure Oracle Grid Infrastructure
   * Install and Configure Oracle Database
 * Create Persistent Storage, along with Statefulset
 * Create Services
 * Oracle Restart Instances Cleanup

-The Oracle Restart Controller provides end-to-end automation for the deployment of Oracle Restart Database in a Kubernetes Cluster.

 ## Using Oracle Restart Controller